brainhub/modsqr/README.md

-# Fast Modulo Squaring for  _Verifiable Delay Functions_, _Benchmarking_, and more
+# Fast Modulo Squaring for _Verifiable Delay Functions_ and squaring or modulo exponentiation _Benchmarking_
 > The goal of this project is to provide easy to use fast native code to perform modulo squaring on x86_64.

 The project currently offers 4 tools:
 1. Squaring API, consisting of 3 APIs in the form Init, Calculate, Free.
-This API is suitable for integration into other project code base.
+This API is suitable for integration into other projects.
 2. `sqr_test` tool that provides:
    - Benchmarking of modulo square
    - Report on x86_64 CPU features that are important to achieve best performance
    - Suggests the VDF delay parameter `t`, such that it will take 1 day on the test machine to finish the calculation with this `t`
-5. `sqr` command line tool that allows calculation.
+3. `sqr` command line tool that allows calculation.
 This is currently the easiest way to interface with this project.
-6. short example on how to integrate `sqr` with JavaScript
+4. Short example on how to integrate `sqr` with JavaScript

-2. The reference Prover code written in JavaScript that runs during self-tests.
+5. The reference Prover code written in JavaScript that runs during self-tests.

 ## Table of Contents
  - [Background](#background)